Boulder

 Boulder is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on AreaSearch's analysis, Boulder's population is around 7,722 as of Nov 2025.
-This reflects an increase of 572 people (8.0%) since the 2021 Census, which reported a population of 7,150 people.
-The change is inferred from the estimated resident population of 7,705 from the ABS as of June 2024 and an additional 9 validated new addresses since the Census date.
-This level of population equates to a density ratio of 589 persons per square kilometer.
-Boulder's 8.0% growth since the 2021 census exceeded the SA4 region (7.6%) and the SA3 area, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by natural growth that contributed approximately 54.8% of overall population gains during recent periods.
+Based on AreaSearch's analysis, Boulder's population is around 7,720 as of Feb 2026.
+This reflects an increase of 570 people (8.0%) since the 2021 Census, which reported a population of 7,150 people.
+The change is inferred from the estimated resident population of 7,705 from the ABS as of June 2024 and an additional 10 validated new addresses since the Census date.
+This population level equates to a density ratio of 589 persons per square kilometer, providing significant space per person and potential room for further development.
+Boulder's 8.0% growth since the 2021 census exceeded the SA3 area (7.7%), marking it as a growth leader in the region.
+Population growth for the area was primarily driven by natural growth, which contributed approximately 54.8% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
 For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Considering the projected demographic shifts, a population increase just below the median of national non-metropolitan areas is expected.
-The area is expected to expand by 530 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 6.6% in total over the 17 years.
+Considering the projected demographic shifts, a population increase just below the median of national non-metropolitan areas is expected, with the area expected to expand by 530 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 6.7% in total over the 17 years.

 Frequently Asked Questions - Population